DainisGorbunovs/vidi/README.md

 This does not use app.js in the root, instead it uses the elements in the app folder.

-In order to run the polymer application, navigate into the project folder and then:
+In order to run the polymer application, navigate into the project folder and then /app and:

 On Linux: